Safe Cat Food.

 But a diet consisting of only canned tuna or salmon is NOT a healthy diet for a cat because they need taurine from animal meat.
 And be aware that many kinds of fish now contain mercury, so a continual diet of fish could cause a build-up of mercury and poison your cat.

 Catfish are a source of fish which is less likely to contain mercury because it is a fish raised on land in fish farms, not caught in polluted rivers or open seas.

 Does Better Nutrition and Better Health Really Cost More?

-Your pet will tend to eat LESS of the premium quality cat food which contains mostly meats or fish and does not contain useless fillers, so your actual cost of feeding your cat may be the same or even less when you buy a high quality cat food.
+Your pet will tend to eat LESS of the premium quality cat food which contains mostly animal meats or fowl or fish and does not contain useless fillers, so your actual cost of feeding your cat may be the same or even less when you buy a high quality cat food.

 And feeding your pet the most nutritious food may save you lots of money in veterinarian fees over the long term.
 Not to mention keeping your animal friend healthy and active, and able to live longer.

-Even if you do pay a little more for high-quality, fresh, and nutritious pet food, consider the extra cost as "health insurance" premiums for your cat or dog!
+Even if you do pay a little more for high-quality, nutritious pet food, consider the extra cost as "health insurance" premiums for your cat or dog!

 Feeding your cat a more nutrient-rich and natural cat food helps keep your pet free of disease, with a healthy and shiny coat and efficient digestion - and helps keep your cat lean and active, not fat and lazy.